foldedtoad/ssd1306_lvgl/README.md

 The difficult parts are setting up the I2C driver for the target board.
 In this project the nRF52 I2C support is well-known and relatively straight-forward in configuring.
 Other SOCs and boards are not always so easy.

-The font can be changed via the prj.conf file: MONTSERRAT is the font type provided with LVGL.
-The smallest font size is 8, which is almost unreadably small.
-Font size 12 is somewhat better, but overfills screen at times.
+The font can be changed via the prj.conf file: UNSCII_8 is the font type provided with LVGL.

 ## Operation
 On the Nordic nRF52832 (PCA10040) board, the four buttons are assigned the following actions: